A geometric model of tube categories: Introduction

 Let $k$ be an algebraically closed field.
 A \textit{tube category} $\Tn$ of rank $n$ over $k$ can be defined as the category of finite dimensional nilpotent representations of an oriented $n$-cycle over $k$.
 We introduce a geometric model of such a category using an annulus with $n$ marked points on the outer boundary and none on the inner boundary.
 The indecomposable objects of $\Tn$ are in bijection with certain oriented arcs in the annulus, i.e.\ those which are oriented anticlockwise and which are not homotopic to a boundary arc between successive marked points; we refer to them as admissible arcs.
 The AR-quiver of the tube can be realised via the geometry of the arcs.
 We then show that:

 \begin{theorem} Let $\alpha$ and $\beta$ be admissible arcs in an annulus with $n$ marked points on its outer boundary, and let $A$ and $B$ be the corresponding indecomposable objects in a tube $\Tn$ of rank $n$.
-Then the dimension of $\Ext^1_{\Tn}(A,B)$ coincides with the minimal number of negative crossings between $\alpha$ and $\beta$. \end{theorem}
+Then the dimension of $\Ext^1_{\Tn}(A,B)$ coincides with the negative geometric intersection number of the pair $\alpha,\beta$. \end{theorem}

 Cluster categories were introduced in~\cite{bmrrt} (and in~\cite{ccs} for type $A$) in order to model the cluster algebras~\cite{fz1} of Fomin-Zelevinsky.
 They have since been used widely in representation theory (see e.g.~\cite{k2} for a survey).
 Since a tube is skeletally small it follows from Keller's theorem~\cite[\S9.9]{k1} that the cluster category $\CTn$ associated to a tube (which we call a cluster tube) is triangulated (see also~\cite[\S5]{bkl1} and~\cite[\S2]{bmv}).
-We show that the minimal number of crossings between $\alpha$ and $\beta$ is equal to the sum of the minimal number of positive crossings and the minimal number of negative crossings.
-This total number coincides with $\Ext^1_{\CTn}(A,B)$.
+We show that the geometric intersection number of $\alpha,\beta$ is equal to the sum of the negative geometric intersection number and the positive geometric intersection number.
+This total number coincides with the dimension of $\Ext^1_{\CTn}(A,B)$.
 We thus obtain a geometric interpretation of the fact that

 (which can be proved as in~\cite[Prop.
 1.7]{bmrrt}) for indecomposable objects $A$ and $B$ in $\Tn$, where $D=\Hom_k(-,k)$.
 We also show that similar results hold for the category of finite dimensional representations of the linear orientation of the quiver $A_{\infty}^{\infty}$, a hereditary category whose AR-quiver is of type $\mathbb{Z}A_{\infty}$.